Dhairya-lamba/Face-Recognition-WebApplication/README.md

 ## Getting Started
-The github link is given below.
 To experience the webapp just clone the github repository and you will be ready to go.

 [Link To Github Repository](https://github.com/Dhairya-lamba/Face-Recognition-WebApplication)